The Takeaway From CMS 2019 Proposed Physician Payment Rule

 As mentioned above, CMS’ 2019 proposed physician payment rule adds a requirement that physicians be paid for time spent on the telephone or other teleconference medium with Medicare beneficiaries to learn more about what type of visit or procedure the patient requires.
 In addition to that, the new proposal also includes a provision that physicians must be paid for time spent reviewing an image or video from a patient to determine what type of visit or treatment the patient needs.

 The American Hospital Association has expressed its approval for most of the proposed changes in the 2019 physician payment rule.
 However, the organization has outwardly voiced disagreement over the site neutral payment policies, which would give off-campus facilities 40% of the Outpatient Prospective Payment System amount.

 If you are looking for assistance with negotiating or reviewing your employment contracts under CMS’ new proposed physician payment rule, or guidance on the new telehealth rules, schedule your free consultation with an experienced healthcare lawyer at Jackson LLP.
 We can help guide you through the process of integrating the new policies into your practice.
-Call our office at (312) 985-6484 or schedule online now:
+Schedule online now: